PKSpeleo/display-halo-test/README.md

 - Explore **blooming with larger objects**:
     - Increase size with `+` until pixels become small squares.
     - Observe how halos grow and how well the screen controls large bright areas.
+- Use the **fun interaction mode**:
+    - Catch a pixel with the square, fling it across the screen and follow the halo.
+    - On mobile, use **two fingers** to bounce pixels between two squares and watch how local dimming reacts.

 ---